Have questions about 529 education savings plans and other ways to save for your child’s education?

 What is a 529 savings plan?

 529 savings plans are a great way to save for your future education expenses.
 Named for a section of the federal tax code, they offer a meaningful tax benefit.
 The earnings in your account are not taxed when you use the money for qualified education expenses.

 You or another adult can set up these trust accounts for your children before they are adults (age 18 or 21 in most states).
 You can use the Uniform Gifts to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA) for anything that benefits your child except for the basics — food, clothing, shelter, etc. While a certain amount of earnings is generally tax-free, earnings over a certain amount are subject to the "Kiddie Tax" rules, which can impact your taxes.
 Consult a tax professional to evaluate your personal situation.
 Once your child becomes an adult, she assumes control of the account and can use the money for anything she wants.

 What is a Coverdell Education Savings Account?

 A Coverdell Education Savings Account (ESA) is similar to a 529 savings plan.
 They both help you save for your baby’s future education expenses, and they offer similar tax advantages.
-Both can be used for college expenses, as well as K-12 costs, but a 529 savings plan is designed for the longer term.
+Both can be used for college expenses, as well as K-12 costs.
+However, you can use money in a 529 savings plan to pay for certain student loan expenses for the beneficiary and each of their siblings (up to $10,000 lifetime maximum).
+You can also use the 529 assets to pay for certain apprenticeship program expenses (books, supplies, equipment, etc.).
+A 529 savings plan is designed for the longer term.
 There are some important differences between the two:

 What is CollegeAmerica?